 Help deliver lifesaving supplies and hope to children and families

-After 10 years of war in Syria, many children have known no other way of life – they have only known war.
+After 11 years of conflict in Syria, many children have known no other way of life.

-After a decade of conflict, how much longer will children suffer?
-Right now, 4.8 million children are in urgent need of your support.
-With the added impact of COVID-19 over the past year, preventing supply chains and stretching healthcare to a breaking point, the conditions in Syria are deteriorating even further.
+Right now, 6.1 million children are in urgent need of your support.
+With the added impact of COVID-19 and its variants over the past two years, preventing supply chains and stretching healthcare to a breaking point, the conditions in Syria are deteriorating even further.

-We need your help to reach every Syrian child who needs help.
-Send urgently needed supplies and support to Syria right now by making a donation.
+We need your help to reach every Syrian child.
+Help UNICEF send urgently needed humanitarian aid and support to Syria.
+Donate now.

 Your donation will help UNICEF reach more children with access to education, health care, safe water, nutrition and more.
-Here are just a few examples of how you can make an impact:
+Here are just a few examples of how your gift will help:

-- Your gift of $50 can provide urgent aid to 68 children in need of immediate life-enhancing nutrition, education and emergency relief
+- Your gift of $50 can provide urgent aid to 171 children in need of immediate nutrition, education and emergency relief

-- Your gift of $67 can provide one child with winter clothing to stay warm this winter
+- Your gift of $67 can provide a child with winter clothing so they can stay warm this winter

-- Your gift of $137 can restock a malnutrition treatment centre with therapeutic food and oral rehydration salts to help save malnourished children.
+- Your gift of $137 can restock a malnutrition treatment centre with therapeutic food and oral rehydration salts to help children facing malnutrition.

 How much does it cost to keep a child warm this winter?